Provides housing, hospitality services and personal care services for adults who can live independently.

 Contact the Home Health Service Line at 1-855-412-2121 (7 days a week, 8:30 a.m. - 4:30 p.m.) to request an assessment.

-- A community case manager will come to your home and complete an assessment to determine your care needs
+- A community health nurse will come to your home and complete an assessment to determine your care needs.

-- The case manager will work with you to develop a plan of care to support you to continue to live in your own home.
-This may include arranging for someone to assist you with personal care activities (toileting, bathing) and/or help with managing food preparation/consumption
+- The community health nurse will work with you to develop a plan of care to support you to continue to live in your own home.
+This may include arranging for someone to assist you with personal care activities (toileting, bathing) and/or help with managing food preparation/consumption.

-If you are a current Home Health client, speak with your case manager.
+If you are a current Home Health client, speak with your community health nurse.

 Please do not contact the assisted living providers directly.

-What will a case manager need to know?
+What will a community health nurse need to know?

-The case manager will assess your current living situation in light of medical conditions, ability to make decisions, level of mobility and ability to carry out the activities of daily living, current medications, and level of family/caregiver support.
+The community health nurse will assess your current living situation in light of medical conditions, ability to make decisions, level of mobility and ability to carry out the activities of daily living, current medications and level of family/caregiver support.
 Because the funded services in the health authority are based on your income, you will be required to provide your income tax assessment.

 How much does it cost?